NCSU-CSC-510-F2024/PopcornPicks/README.md

 <img src="https://github.com/CSCI510testerhw1/PopcornPicks/blob/master/asset/Generate_Watchlist2.png" width="600" height="375">

 ### Watchlist
-**If you click the "Watchlist" tab in the header, you are taken to this page and shown what movies you've saved to your watchlist.**
+**If you click the "Watchlist" tab in the header, you are taken to this page and shown what movies you've saved to your watchlist**
 <img src="https://github.com/CSCI510testerhw1/PopcornPicks/blob/master/asset/Watchlist.png" width="600" height="375">

 ## Tech stack Used👨‍💻: